JDMachlys/Roblox-Alt-GeneratoR/README.md

 5. Create a new pull request and describe your changes in detail.

 ## Issues
+Currently the only working this is the browser automation

-If you encounter any issues with My Awesome Software, please open a new issue on GitHub and provide as much detail as possible.
+If you encounter any more issues with My Software, please open a new issue on GitHub and provide as much detail as possible.

 ## License

-This software is released under the [MIT License](LICENSE).
+This software is released under the [Apache](LICENSE).

 ## Contact

-If you have any questions or concerns, please feel free to contact us at [email@example.com](mailto:email@example.com).
+If you have any questions or concerns, please feel free to contact us at [Unidohmer@gmail.com](Skye07589@gmail.com).